The role of absorption in three-dimensional electron diffraction dynamical structure refinement: Methods

 The present analysis builds upon the dynamical refinement method reported by Malik \emph{et al.}~\cite{malik2025hybrid}, which implements a differentiable Bloch-wave framework.
 Unlike the kinematical approximation, which assumes single scattering, Bloch-wave methods explicitly account for coupling between diffracted beams.

 Thermal vibrations in crystals give rise to diffuse scattering that removes electrons from the coherent diffracted beams, thereby producing an attenuation of diffracted intensities \cite{Hashimoto1962}.
 These effects can be decomposed into TDS, arising from random atomic displacements and phonon scattering \cite{Wang1992, Eggeman2013}.
 Both processes produce sub-eV energy losses that fall within the `zero-loss' peak, rendering most commercially available energy filters ineffective at removing absorption effects and requiring treatment through cooling or explicit modeling \cite{Nakashima:pl5049}.
+Beyond thermal effects, additional inelastic scattering processes, sometimes also grouped under the term absorption, such as plasmon scattering and core-loss ionisation can, in principle, be removed through energy filtering, although the extent to which this improves diffraction refinement remains unclear \cite{Jansen2004,Eggeman2013PED,Yang2022,Kim2010,Gemmi2013,palatinus2015structure,Latychevskaia2019}.

-While the original Bloch wave formalism developed by Bethe \cite{Bethe1928} treats only elastic scattering, absorption can be included through the complex Fourier coefficient of the potential \cite{Yoshioka1957}.
-For a reciprocal lattice vector $\mathbf g$, this coefficient can be written as \cite{bird1990absorptive}
+While the original Bloch wave formalism developed by Bethe \cite{Bethe1928} treats only elastic scattering, the effects of TDS can be included through the complex Fourier coefficient of the potential \cite{Yoshioka1957}.
+For a reciprocal lattice vector $\mathbf g$, this coefficient can be approximated as \cite{bird1990absorptive}